 We’ve heard good things about this super moisturiser for seriously dry skin this winter.

-What the expert says: “There is nothing wrong with this product per se, but beware ever increasingly rich moisturisers.
+What Elizabeth says: “There is nothing wrong with this product per se, but beware ever increasingly rich moisturisers.
 Your skin should be self hydrating so don’t over use.

 Originally published 16th November 2017